Diplomatic recognition: Derecognition of states

-The doctrine of non-recognition of illegal or immoral situations, like territorial gains achieved by force, is called the Stimson Doctrine, and has become more important since the Second World War, especially in the United Nations where it is a method of ensuring compliance with international law – for instance, in the case of Rhodesia in 1965.
+The doctrine of non-recognition of illegal or immoral situations is called the Stimson Doctrine, and has become more important since the Second World War, especially in the United Nations where it is a method of ensuring compliance with international law – for instance, in the case of Rhodesia in 1965.
 Withdrawal of recognition of a government is a more severe act of disapproval than the breaking of diplomatic relations.